WELCOME to OZTREASURE

 Invest in art while the artist is alive!

-In 2009 when I retired from regular work, I re-invented myself as an artist .
-My art has since been published by University of Technology Sydney (UTS), Australia’s Artists Palette Magazine & on the cover of an Italian novel by Mondadorri - Italy’s largest book publisher.
-Today 100 of my original paintings have sold to clients around the world for up to $1500.
-(Not quite the price of a Van Gogh with five more zeros than mine), but Van Gogh only sold one painting in his entire lifetime!
+In 2009, upon retiring from my regular job, I reinvented myself as an artist.
+My artwork has been featured by the University of Technology Sydney (UTS), in Australia's Artists Palette Magazine, and on the cover of an Italian novel published by Mondadori, Italy's largest book publisher.
+To date, I have sold 100 of my original paintings to international clients for as much as $1500 each.
+While not quite reaching the price tag of a Van Gogh, which would add five more zeros to mine, it's noteworthy that Van Gogh sold only one painting in his lifetime!

 Australian Fine Art By Rex Woodmore